 5. Start driving

-(Try not to get pulled over.)
-(If you are feeling brave, go through a drive-thru and get a coffee.)
+Try not to get pulled over.
+If you are feeling brave, go through a drive-thru and get a coffee.

-Unhook yourself from the pump.
+Disassemble your pump parts.
 Put the bottles in the cup holders as you detach them from the breast shields.
 Then put the caps on the bottles, and your used pump parts into the plastic zip-top bag.

 That’s it, you’re done!